-- Life cycle management of remote contexts. - Communication among software contexts present in AMP system using shared memory and inter-processor interrupts for notifications. - Proxy infrastructure for transparent interface to remote contexts from Linux master.
+- Communication among software contexts present in AMP system using shared memory and inter-processor interrupts for notifications. - Proxy infrastructure for transparent interface to remote contexts from Linux master.

 This thesis is focused on the life cycle management and communication.

 OpenAMP components